Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 There are ways to modify the Pairwise Comparison Matrix by playing around with weights.
 However it is difficult to quantify how important an objective is compared to another.

 ### Pugh Chart and Measurements Matrix [ꜛ](#table-of-contents)
+---
+\
+The Pugh chart is a classical decision-making tool used to select the best concept.
+The Pugh chart contains an objective component (comparisons via a measurements matrix) and a subjective component (deferring the decision maker for the engineer). [[18]]()

+#### Measurements Matrix
+The Pugh chart requires a measurements matrix as its basis for comparison.
+In a measurements matrix, the rows represent the metrics derived from requirements and the columns represents the design candidates.
+Each cell contains a value that can be compared relative to others.

 ## Representing [ꜛ](#table-of-contents)
 ---